mdnaeem95/hbbtool/READMe.md

-# KitchenCloud 🍳☁️
+# HomeJiak 🍳☁️

 > Empowering Singapore's home-based food businesses with modern digital tools

 ## Overview

-KitchenCloud is a comprehensive platform designed to help home-based F&B businesses in Singapore transition from WhatsApp-based ordering to a professional, streamlined digital storefront.
+HomeJiak is a comprehensive platform designed to help home-based F&B businesses in Singapore transition from WhatsApp-based ordering to a professional, streamlined digital storefront.

 ## 🏗️ Architecture